carrionalfredo/Spaceship-Titanic/README.md

 Help save them and change history!

-For this, is available a data set ('train.csv') with information of the passengers.
+For this, is available a data set [(train.csv)](https://github.com/carrionalfredo/Spaceship-Titanic/blob/main/train.csv) with information of the passengers.
 This data set is available in this repo, and also can be downloaded from Kaggle ([Data](https://www.kaggle.com/competitions/spaceship-titanic/data?select=train.csv)).

 Since the objective is predict if a passenger is transported or not, the problem is considered as a classification problem.